snyk-labs/snyk-cicd-integration-examples/AzurePipelineDecorator/README.md

 This project provides you guidelines on how to inject Snyk test and monitor checks post build execution of all the pipelines in the organization.

-With a traditional pipeline approach a user would normally be required to add the Snyk task for every pipeline to check for any vulnerabilities.
+With a traditional pipeline approach, a user would normally be required to add the Snyk task for every pipeline to check for any vulnerabilities.
 This process relies a lot on developers to remember to add this step/task in all the new and existing pipelines.

 Using Pipeline decorators (private extensions) Snyk checks can be scaled across the organizations.